oboy-1/oboy-1.github.io/_posts/2024-01-05-visualizing-the-perceptron-learning-algorithm.md

 W1 = np.random.randint(-10,10)
 W2 = np.random.randint(-10,10)

-count = 0 # used for ordering the intermediate steps that will be also outputed
+count = 0 # used for ordering the intermediate steps that will be also output-ed

 misclassified = get_misclassified(samples, W1, W2, B)
 while len(misclassified) != 0: